HarishPatlolla/Quadrant-Analysis-and-strategy-recommendation-through-CustomerLifeTimeValue--calculation/README.md

         This traditional method allows for fluctuations in customer revenue over time and each year is adjusted by a rate of discount to account for inflation.
 A discount rate of 10% is commonly used by SaaS companies.

+        ### We are using a simplified CLV formula

+                *  are predicting only annual numbers,
+                *  are assuming that next year's annual prediction are the same values for the next 3 years
+                *  that our future value is adequately estimated using only 3 future years

     https://www.propellercrm.com/blog/customer-lifetime-value-clv